fmanimashaun/budget-app/README.md

 ### Key Feature <a name="key-features"></a>

-- [x] Rails Setup
-- [x] Data Model Setup
-- [x] Models Created for Recipes, Ingredients, and Inventory
-- [x] Class Association Implemented among Recipes, Ingredients, and Inventory
-- [x] Custom Methods Implemented to Fetch and Manipulate Data
-- [x] Models Data Validation Implemented for Recipe Creation and Ingredient Addition
-- [x] Models Unit Testing Applied
-- [x] Feature to Generate Shopping List Based on Inventory and Recipe Requirements
-- [x] Feature to Make Recipes Public for Sharing
-- [x] PostgreSQL Database Integration
+- [x] **User Authentication:** Users can securely register and log in to the app using their email and password.
+- [x] **Category Management:** Users can create and manage categories, each with a unique name and icon.
+- [x] **Transaction Tracking:** Users can add transactions under each category, with details like name and amount.
+- [x] **Budget Overview:** On the home page, users can see an overview of all categories along with the total amount of transactions under each category.
+- [x] **Detailed Transaction View:** Users can view all transactions under a specific category, sorted by the most recent.
+- [x] **Easy Navigation:** Users can easily navigate between different pages like home, transactions, add new category, and add new transaction.
+- [x] **Test Coverage:** The app includes unit and integration tests to ensure it works as expected.
+- [x] **Deployment:** The app is deployed and accessible online for users to use it anywhere, anytime.

 <p align="right"><a href="#readme-top">👆</a></p>